 Anxiety can also be a side effect of medications or drug use or can be the result of poor sleep and nutrition.
 For some, physical exercise and adequate sleep can change brain and body chemistry enough to make significant changes in emotional functioning.
 For others, the additional assistance of medications may be beneficial.

-Therapy can address biological causes when possible, but if there is not much change that can be made to your biological reality, therapy can help you develop acceptance skills that allow you to live with and work with the mind and body you have at this time by using your strengths to help you with your vulnerabilities.
+Therapy can address biological causes when possible and to dial down the intensity of emotional distress, but there may be limits to the amount of change that can be made to your biological reality.
+This means shifting your focus to developing skills that allow you to live with and work with the mind and body you have at this time by using your strengths.

 Certain personality factors can contribute to the general ways in which individuals think and respond (cope) when faced with stressful situations.
 For example, a perfectionistic personality trait can lead individuals to see anything less than perfect as a threat, or a neurotic personality can contribute to a tendency to interpret situations as negative.

-These psychological factors may have developed due to past experiences or there may be a biological predisposition towards these thinking styles.
+These psychological factors may have developed due to past experiences or there may be a biological predisposition towards these responses types of responses.